TITLE 19 NATURAL RESOURCES AND WILDLIFE

-(6) “Unstable area” means a location that is susceptible to natural or human-induced events or forces capable of impairing the integrity of some or all of a division-approved facility’s structural components.
-Examples of unstable areas are areas of poor foundation conditions, areas susceptible to mass earth movements and karst terrain areas where karst topography is developed as a result of dissolution of limestone, dolomite or other soluble rock.
+(6) “Unstable area” means a location that is susceptible to natural or human-induced events or forces capable of impairing the integrity of some or all a division-approved facility’s structural components.
+Examples of unstable areas are areas of poor foundation conditions, areas susceptible to mass earth movements and karst terrain areas where karst topography is developed because of dissolution of limestone, dolomite or other soluble rock.
 Characteristic physiographic features of karst terrain include sinkholes, sinking streams, caves, large springs and blind valleys.

 (7) “Upstream facility” means a facility or operation associated with the exploration, development, production or storage of oil or gas that is not a downstream facility.